MycroftAI/documentation/docs/using-mycroft-ai/troubleshooting/audio-troubleshooting.md

 ---
-description: Having trouble with your microphone or audio output?
+description: Having trouble with your audio?
 ---

 # Audio Troubleshooting